tdmrhn/Gallery-Lightbox/README.md

 * Supports touch, mousewheel, keyboard, and mouse drag interactions.
 * Lightbox thumbnails with an easy toggle button.
 * Slide counter and figcaption support.
-* jQuery-Free, lightweight at only 2.75kb gzipped for both dLightbox.js and dLightbox.css
+* jQuery-Free, lightweight at only 2.85kb gzipped for both dLightbox.js and dLightbox.css
 * Fully responsive.

 == Installation ==

-1. Download the plugin ZIP file from <a href="https://github.com/tdmrhn/Gallery-Lightbox/blob/main/gallery-lightbox.zip" target=_blank>Gallery Lightbox</a>.
+1. In your WordPress admin panel, navigate to Plugins -> Add New
-2. In your WordPress admin panel, navigate to Plugins -> Add New.
+2. Search for  <a href="https://wordpress.org/plugins/easy-gallery-lightbox/" target=_blank>Gallery Block Easy Lightbox</a>
-3. Click the "Upload Plugin" button, choose the ZIP file you downloaded, and click "Install Now."
+3. Click "Install Now."
 4. After installation, activate the plugin.

 == Frequently Asked Questions ==